SurrealPartisan/shiofaioth/README.md

 | Conditional                   | lie         |
 | Interrogative                 | foe         |

+* The conditional is used in more different situations than in English.
+In counterfactual if-sentences it is used in both the if-clause and the then-clause.
+It may also be used in factual if-clauses instead of the indicative, if using an evidential wouldn't make sense.
+In that case the then-clause takes typically the inferential indicative mood to show the factuality.
+The conditional may also be used in restrictive relative clauses, again if no evidentyial makes sense.

 #### Tense- and aspect-like information
 In Shiofaioth, verbs are not inflected by tense or aspect.
 Adverbs and phrases describing time etc. can be used to convey this information instead, if the context isn't enough.
 A past tense may be translated for example with the phrase "aikai mas" ("earlier").
 This is not needed if there is a specific indication of time, e.g. "duil dai fieme duirin" ("yesterday").
 Similarly, a future tense can be translated with "muoehaei mas" ("later").
 A present tense can be explicitly translated with the adverb "aura" ("now", "currently").